uqlibrary/technology-training/R/dplyr/dplyr.md

 From now on, we'll use this syntax.

+#### Challenge 2 – a tiny dataset

-Exercise 4 – Select the 2002 life expectancy observation for Eritrea (and remove the rest of the variables)
+Select the 2002 life expectancy observation for Eritrea (and remove the rest of the variables).

 ``` r
 eritrea_2002 <- gapminder %>%